Welcome to the shameless self-promotion page.

 I teach across Canada in January and June, and in England in April and November.

 I love to travel and I am on a mission to spread the internal styles as they are done in China to the West.
-Zhang Wenguang said way back in 1983, "You are the first Western wushu specialist we have had and have stayed for the longest time.
+Zhang Wenguang told me way back in 1983, ”you are the first Western wushu specialist we have had and have stayed for the longest time.
 You must go home and teach what we have taught you."
-When I took Huan Dahai as my master, he said "You are the youngest, the only woman, the only Westerner and the best educated of my apprentices.
+When I took Huan Dahai as my master, he told me ”You are the youngest, the only woman, the only Westerner and the best educated of my apprentices.
 You will have your own unique approach, so you must set my style down in writing and must teach it in the West."
 I can only try my best to live up to their expectations.

 I teach the traditional internal styles from the ground up.
 My emphasis is on basics and skills training, with understanding of applications.
 Expect a low-key class where you will work hard and leave with concrete skills to practise on your own.
 My personal style and preference has always been straightforward.
 I feel that this approach brings more in the long run – you get back from the martial arts only what you put in.
 My personal obsessions are getting external stylists into the internal styles, respect for the basic structure of each style, and subtracting all the unessentials.

 I am an unusual mix of university educated and years of traditional training.
-I have friends in sport wushu, in traditional taiji, and in many styles in between, and support them in their endeavours.
+I have friends in sport wushu, in traditional Taiji, and in many styles in between, and support them in their endeavours.
 I train and teach traditional martial arts for health and fulfilment, which to me and my teachers enhances fighting effectiveness.
 We believe that you cannot remain combat effective if your body breaks down, which it will sooner or later if you do not pay attention.
 The goal is thus to develop your body and your internal health to be able to keep doing what you want to do for your whole life.
 In addition, me and some others have decided that competition style wushu is great for those who do it, but it's not for everyone, thus short cutting a lot of complaining about how wushu has changed.
 I will not get into a modern versus traditional argument – all wushu is good wushu.
 The traditional styles haven't changed, and I accept the responsibility of transmitting them.

 Seminars